mullvad/mullvadvpn-app/README.md

      2. Run `security add-generic-password -a "<apple_id>" -w <app_specific_password> -s "something_something"`
      3. Set `NOTARIZE_APPLE_ID_PASSWORD="@keychain:something_something"`.

+1. When building on Windows, the certificate file `comodo.pfx` should be present in `./ci/`.
+   To specify the password, set the environment variable `CERT_PASSPHRASE`.
+If it's not set, `build.sh` will prompt you for it.

 1. Run `./build.sh` on each computer/platform where you want to create a release artifact.
 This will do the following for you:
     1. Update `relays.json` with the latest relays